replane-dev/replane/README.md

 Notes

-- Create an API key in the Replane UI.
+- Create an SDK key in the Replane UI.
 It's shown once; store it securely.
-- Each API key is tied to a specific project.
-If you need configs from multiple projects, create separate API keys and initialize separate clients for each project.
+- Each SDK key is tied to a specific project.
+If you need configs from multiple projects, create separate SDK keys and initialize separate clients for each project.
 - The client receives realtime updates via SSE in the background and maintains an up-to-date cache.
 - Works in Node (18+) and modern browsers.
 Provide `fetchFn` if your environment doesn't expose `fetch`.